GoogleChrome/web.dev/src/site/content/en/metrics/fid/index.md

-You may have noticed that there's a fair amount of time (including three [long tasks](/custom-metrics/#long-tasks-api)) between FCP and TTI, if a user tries to interact with the page during that time (e.g. click on a link), there will be a delay between when the click happens and when the main thread is able to respond.
+You may have noticed that there's a fair amount of time (including three [long tasks](/custom-metrics/#long-tasks-api)) between FCP and TTI, if a user tries to interact with the page during that time (e.g. click on a link), there will be a delay between when the click is received and when the main thread is able to respond.

 Consider what would happen if a user tried to interact with the page near the